MileHacker Logo

 Power & Connectivity

-The U.S. uses Type A and B plugs (two flat parallel pins or with a grounding pin).
+The U.S. uses Type A and B plugs (a type a plug or with a grounding pin).
 Voltage is 120V at 60Hz.
-International travelers should bring a Universal travel adapter if devices use different plug types or voltage.
-Most modern electronics are dual voltage (100-240V), needing only a Plug adapter, not a Voltage converter.
+International visitors should bring a Universal travel adapter if devices use different plug types or voltage.
+The majority of new electronics support dual voltage (100-240V), needing only a Plug adapter, not a Voltage converter.
 Most modern smartphones work with U.S. networks.
 Consider a prepaid SIM card from T-Mobile, AT&T, or Verizon, or an eSIM from Airalo for better rates.

 Connectivity Essentials